 - Free room

 You may be surprised what you might find after searching Craigslist for free rent.
 After 2 minutes of searching for “free room” on Craigslist, I found an opportunity for free rent in exchange for housekeeping & cleaning for a couple!
-I was amazed at what I found in such a small state like Rhode Island in just a couple minutes.
+I was amazed at what I found in such a small state like Rhode Island in just a couple of minutes.
 I’m sure finding free rent in NYC or really any other large city has many more posts like this.

 21. Free Rent From The Government